dougblack/dougblack.io/markdown/zsh-vi-mode.md

 `%` symbols are used to escape the brackets.
 Finally, we'll have to end with `%{$reset_color%}` to stop outputting yellow.

-Next, we'll set the regular left prompt.
+Next, we have to put this snippet in the right prompt depending on the current vim mode.
 To understand the next line, you'll need to know about zsh parameter expansion.
 Basically, it's just `${VARIABLE/PATTERN/REPLACEMENT}`.
 If the `VARIABLE` matches the `PATTERN`, replace it with `REPLACEMENT`.
 The line we're looking at is this:

     :::bash
     RPS1="${${KEYMAP/vicmd/$VIM_PROMPT}/(main|viins)/}$(git_custom_status) $EPS1"